-- Indigenous partners are actively involved in presenting history of the area, from pre-contact to today. - The cultural resource inventory for the Rogers Pass National Historic Site including the proposed footprint for twinning the Trans-Canada Highway is complete by 2025. - Mitigations for cultural sites and landscapes in the proposed impact zone for Trans-Canada Highway twinning are identified by 2028.
+- Indigenous partners are actively involved in presenting history of the area, from pre-contact to today. - By 2027, the cultural resource inventory for the Rogers Pass National Historic Site, including the footprint for potential twinning of the Trans-Canada Highway, is completed. - Mitigations for cultural sites and landscapes in the impact zone for Trans-Canada Highway potential twinning are identified by 2029.